stat6250-w18/course-questions-wiki/week-07/README.md

 - Question (tchan49-stat6250):What is the difference between having DROP/KEEP option in SET statement or DATA step?
 - *Question* (jbettonville-stat6250): What is the difference between using DROP as an option on a DATA step and using DROP or KEEP as an option in a SET statement within a DATA step?
 - *Answer* (jbettonville-stat6250): Using DROP or KEEP in the SET statement specifies what columns from the source data set are dropped or kept, at which point additional conditions may be applied to remove specific observations (i.e. an IF statement can be used following the SET statement to choose only rows that meet a specific condition).
 Using DROP as an option in the DATA step can be used to exclude columns that were included in the SET statement that may have been used when selecting which observations to select, but that are not desired in the final output data set.
-- Question (aguenane−stat6250): What is the difference between using DROP= and KEEP= statements in the DATA step vs the SET step?
+- Question (aguenane−stat6250): What is the process of naming the SAS data set that is created?